Faced with daily aggressions, our hair can become weakened, leading to the dreaded breakage and unwanted split ends.

 Brittle hair is characterized by increased fragility, often due to external factors such as excessive heat or chemical treatments.
 It requires specific care to strengthen its structure and prevent breakage.

-- Rough texture: Brittle hair often has a rough and irregular texture, making it difficult to style.
+- Rough texture: Brittle hair often has a rough and uneven texture, which makes it difficult to style.

 - Lack of elasticity: Brittle hair breaks easily when pulled or handled.

-- Damaged ends: The tips of brittle hair are often split and fragile.
+- Damaged tips: The ends of brittle hair are often split and fragile.

 Strategies for managing brittle hair: